Maizy Chen's Last Chance has been named a National Book Award Finalist!

 Even though Lisa has been paid to eat chocolate, the thing she likes doing most is writing--except for when she has writer's block, or needs a snack, or is distracted.

 Her writing assignments have included labels for cans of refried beans and a sort-of speech for the President of the United States.
 Plus, she has penned her own newspaper column, written commercials, Red Lobster menus, and jingles.
 And, that's right, she came up with the slogan, “Pass the Old El Paso."

-Lisa's first book, MILLICENT MIN, GIRL GENIUS debuted in 2003.
-Since then, she's had ten more novels published -- and at this VERY MOMENT is working on a new one.
+Her first book, MILLICENT MIN, GIRL GENIUS debuted in 2003.
+Since then, she's had more than a dozen more novels published -- and at this VERY MOMENT is working on a new one.
 Well, either that or she's having a snack.
-Her latest novel is a for teens and titled THE KIDNEY HYPOTHETICAL - OR HOW TO RUIN YOUR LIFE IN SEVEN DAYS.
+Her YA latest novel for teens is THE KIDNEY HYPOTHETICAL - OR HOW TO RUIN YOUR LIFE IN SEVEN DAYS.

 Lisa has over two million books in print, and has garnered oodles of awards, and her backwards handwriting is neater than her regular handwriting.
 Her HUGE collection of Winnie the-Poohs is on loan to the White River (Ontario) Winnie-the-Pooh Museum.